SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 A feature that can bring a lot of fun to the game either single player or coop, would be the ability to rob people and places.
 Starting from robbing a pedestrian -> a store -> a bank.
 Each would have their own risks and rewards.
 Not much news on this yet, please let me know if you have any ideas for it!

+ 7. (4)[Unconfirmed] Stealth Raids ->
+Allow players to complete Rackets (not the whole raid, since the safehouse and temple would be silly) in stealth mode.
+Bonus xp would be awarded for this.
+New combat features would be added, such as sneaking, silencers, instant melee takedowns (perhaps a quicktime sequence or silent takedown).
+No Words from the devs on this yet.

 - *Community Input:*